wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.store.feature/src/main/resources/devportal/site/override/Readme.txt

 # Override public folder
-If you want to override a certain store webapp static files, this is the correct place to do it.
+If you want to override a certain devportal webapp static files, this is the correct place to do it.
 You do not have to copy the entire directory, only copy the desired file/files.

 #### Example